All Saints Church, Leamington Spa: The church today

 The church remains in active use as a place of worship, with Sunday and other major services accompanied by the surpliced choir.
 Despite the fragmentation of its parish during the 19th century, All Saints is still known and used as Leamington's Parish Church.
 The church hosts and promotes organ recitals and concerts, as well as the annual All Saints' Arts Festival.
 It also runs a group for LGBTQIA+ Christians called LGBTXians.
-There is a lively Ukrainian cafe inside the church, which opens every day except Sunday.
+There is a lively Ukrainian cafe inside the church, which opens Tuesday-Saturday.